ARM-software/AVH/DoxyGen/simulation/src/hints_and_tips.md

 Semihosting approach can be useful to quickly enable terminal communication and bypass the complexity of using UART and I/O retargeting.
 It also helps to  achieve a simpler and universal implementation for rather CPU-centric test suites of individual software components, for example with unit testing, module testings and API testing that need to be run on various CPUs and with different compilers.

-Below are some useful points for using semihosting for terminal output on FVP targets:
+Below is useful information for using semihosting for terminal output on FVP targets:

  - **Concept**: [Using semihosting](https://developer.arm.com/documentation/101470/2024-0/Controlling-Target-Execution/Using-semihosting-to-access-resources-on-the-host-computer) gives a good overview and references about semihosting on Arm targets.
 It is a part of Arm Development Studio documenation, and contains additional details for that environment.
  - **FVP parameters**: by default semihosting is disabled in FVPs and needs to be enabled with `semihosting-enable` configuration parameter on the CPU instance.
 For example for FVP_Corstone_SSE-3xx as `cpu0.semihosting-enable=1` and for FVP_MPS2_Cortex-M4 as  `armcortexm4ct.semihosting-enable=1`.
 Additional compiler-specific parameters can be required as explained below.
  - **GCC support**: special considerations are required when using firmware built with GCC toolchain:
    - to enable semihosting for firmware built with GCC compiler you need to set the spec strings file in Linker options as `--specs=rdimon.specs` to use the semihosted version of the syscalls.
-   - When running a project built using GCC and CMSIS, the semihosting implementation can overwrite the memory configuration.
-To avoid this problem, configure the required memory values using model parameters, as described in this Knowledge Base Article [How do I Avoid Stack Pointer Corruption When Semihosting is Enabled on a GCC Toolchain?](https://developer.arm.com/documentation/ka005824/)
+   - when running a project built using GCC and CMSIS, the semihosting implementation can overwrite the memory configuration.
+To avoid this problem, configure the required values for stack and heap using model parameters, as described in this Knowledge Base Article [How do I Avoid Stack Pointer Corruption When Semihosting is Enabled on a GCC Toolchain?](https://developer.arm.com/documentation/ka005824/).
  - **Logging**: to store the semihosted output simply redirect the terminal output of the FVP execution to a log file, using standard mechanisms provided by corresponding console, such as `tee` in Linux or `>` in bash.
  - **Examples**:
    - [CMSIS-Core Validation](https://github.com/ARM-software/CMSIS_6/tree/main/CMSIS/CoreValidation) project implements tests suite for CMSIS-Core using semihosting-based print outs.
 FVP configuration file can be found in [/Layer/Target](https://github.com/ARM-software/CMSIS_6/tree/main/CMSIS/CoreValidation/Layer/Target) folder for respective target, as `model-config.txt`.